 Passed in 2002, Public Law 107-260 required NPCR to expand their primary brain tumor data collection to include tumors of benign and uncertain behavior beginning with cases diagnosed January 1, 2004.
 Data from state cancer registries belonging to CDC’s NPCR and agreeing to participate in CBTRUS were made available in 2012 under a special arrangement with CDC/NPCR and are included in the CBTRUS Statistical Report Supplement.
 SEER data are obtained from their public-use dataset and are appended by the CBTRUS team to the NPCR data for data analysis.
 The NPCR and SEER data are the foundation of the CBTRUS incidence data.

-The most recent report, The CBTRUS Statistical Report: Primary Brain and Other Central Nervous System Tumors Diagnosed in the United States in 2016-2020 continues the most recent efforts CBTRUS has made to provide accurate, population-based incidence rates for all primary brain tumors by histopathology, behavior, site, age, sex, race, Hispanic origin, and geographic regions of the US.
+The most recent report, The CBTRUS Statistical Report: Primary Brain and Other Central Nervous System Tumors Diagnosed in the United States in 2018-2022 continues the most recent efforts CBTRUS has made to provide accurate, population-based incidence rates for all primary brain tumors by histopathology, behavior, site, age, sex, race-Hispanic origin, and geographic regions of the US.
 These data have been listed in histopathology groupings with improved clinical relevance.
-They are useful for surveillance and may serve as a baseline for comparison with regional rates.
-They are also important for allocation and planning of specialty healthcare services, for planning programs for disease prevention and control, and in the development of research proposals.
-CBTRUS believes that these data may lead to clues that will stimulate research into the causes of this terrible disease.

 CBTRUS is a sustaining member of the North American Association of Central Cancer Registries (NAACCR), a member of the Society for Neuro-Oncology, the National Cancer Registrars Association, the International Association of Cancer Registries, and a founding partner of the Brain Tumor Epidemiology Consortium.
 It contributes its expertise on brain tumor classification, coding, and collection to national and international organizations including the International Agency for Research on Cancer of the World Health Organization.